• Skip to main content

 Dal Paratha Recipe

-Urad Dal Paratha is a delectable Indian bread made by blending soaked Urad Dal (split de-husked black gram lentil) with whole wheat flour.
-The dough is seasoned with various spices like turmeric, red chilli powder, coriander powder and asafoetida.
-The Urad Dal paratha is cooked on tawa (flat pan) using ghee or cooking oil.
+Urad Dal Paratha is a delectable Indian flat bread made by blending soaked urad dal (split de-husked black gram lentil) with whole wheat flour & seasoned with various spices like turmeric, red chilli powder, coriander powder etc. They can be enjoyed with curries, pickles or gravy dishes.

 Urad Dal Paratha Bedmi Paratha Indian Lentil Flatbread